NathanWaddell121107/tiresias/README.md

 # TIRESIAS

-### TIRESIAS is a cryptocurrency app that will give you tips and hits to make successful trades
+### TIRESIAS is a cryptocurrency app that will give you tips and hints to make successful trades